Authority: Executive Vice Chancellor and Provost

-5.2.1 A minimum of five manuscripts (or more as determined by the SME) that have been published in refereed journals, reporting original research beyond the level of a case-report.
+5.2.1 A minimum of five manuscripts (or more as determined by the SFR) that have been published in refereed journals, reporting original research beyond the level of a case-report.
 In exceptional circumstances, publication of fewer manuscripts with high impact may be considered.
 The faculty member being reviewed should be first author, corresponding author or a significant co-author on the manuscripts.
 Hypothesis-based educational research manuscripts will count towards the five research manuscripts.
 (Significant accomplishment in teaching, clinical service, or organizational service may substitute for at most 1 manuscript.
 The work must be assessed for significance and outcome.
 External review is required).

 5.2.2 A minimum of two grant proposals that have been submitted for extramural funding.
 Receipt of substantial extramural funding may be considered as a substitute for 1 or 2 manuscripts.

 5.3 If a faculty member has responsibilities in the Veterinary Hospital (VH), she/he will have demonstrated accomplishment by providing effective and efficient patient care and hospital management, with continually improving quality.

 5.3.1 Peers, staff and hospital administrators agree that the faculty member has provided effective service in the VH (if applicable), as documented by comprehensive VH evaluation.

 5.3.2 Diplomate status (board-certification) has been achieved, if appropriate to the specialty.